fbpx

 Oatmeal is delicious, I’ll admit.
 There are so many ways to enjoy it, and I love adding nutritious toppings as an extra way to boost the goodness.
 But, instant oatmeal is a different story.
 If you look at the flavored varieties, the first ingredient is oats and the second, sugar.
 Right off, that tells you that it’s a fake healthy food.
 Blueberry flavored pieces doesn’t sound quite right either, does it?

-A homemade oatmeal breakfast is so much better for you.
+A homemade oatmeal breakfast is a much better option.
 And if you are often in a rush in the mornings, start the day off right with breakfast that’s ready to enjoy.
-I’m talking about overnight oats, quick to make, just a few healthy ingredients, and goodness that satisfies your nutritional needs.
+I’m talking about overnight oats, quick to make, just a few healthy ingredients.

 12. FRUIT SNACKS